-NOTE J--ESTIMATED LIABILITY FOR SELF-INSURANCE CLAIMS
+NOTE K--ESTIMATED LIABILITY FOR SELF-INSURANCE CLAIMS

-NGHS has established trust funds for the purpose of funding professional liability and self-insured workers' compensation, which covers NGMC, up to specified retention levels, generally \$5,000 per occurrence and \$25,000 in the aggregate (annually) for professional liability and \$500 per occurrence for worker's compensation with no annual aggregate.
-Losses exceeding aggregate annual limits up to maximum limits are covered by insurance purchased from commercial carriers and management intends to maintain such insurance coverage in the future.
-As of September 30, 2023, management is not aware of any claims that will ultimately settle above the specified retention levels and, accordingly, has not recognized any insurance recovery receivables.
+NGHS has established trust funds for the purpose of funding professional liability and self-insured workers' compensation, which covers NGMC up to specified retention levels, generally \$7,000 per occurrence and \$38,000 in the aggregate (annually) for professional liability and \$500 per occurrence for worker's compensation with no annual aggregate.
+Losses exceeding aggregate annual limits up to maximum limits are covered by insurance purchased from commercial carriers, and management intends to maintain such insurance coverage in the future.
+As of September 30, 2024, management is not aware of any claims that will ultimately settle above the specified retention levels and, accordingly, has not recognized any insurance recovery receivables.

 Funding for professional liability is on a claims-made basis, while workers' compensation is determined on an occurrence basis.
 Funding of the trusts is based upon estimates of potential liability provided by annual independent actuarial valuations and includes provisions for claims reported and claims incurred but not reported in excess of insurance limits.
 NGMC is involved in litigation relating to medical malpractice and workers' compensation and other claims arising in the ordinary course of business.
-There are also known incidents occurring through September 30, 2023 that may result in the assertion of additional claims and other unreported claims may be asserted arising from services provided in the past.
+There are also known incidents occurring through September 30, 2024, that may result in the assertion of additional claims, and other unreported claims may be asserted arising from services provided in the past.
 Estimated self-insurance liabilities in the Consolidated Balance Sheets of NGHS and affiliates consist of amounts accrued by NGHS related to these self-insurance programs and have not been discounted.
-Amounts accrued by NGHS were approximately \$72,919 and \$62,361 at September 30, 2023 and 2022, respectively.
-Operating expenses in the year ended September 30, 2023 include \$2,142 for professional liability and workers' compensation.
+Amounts accrued by NGHS were approximately \$82,168 and \$72,919 at September 30, 2024 and 2023, respectively.
+Operating expenses for the years ended September 30, 2024 and 2023, include \$923 and \$2,142, respectively, for professional liability and workers' compensation.

 NGHS maintains a self-insurance program to provide medical and dental coverage for eligible employees and their dependents.
 Reinsurance above \$225 annually per individual with no aggregate limit is maintained through a commercial excess coverage policy.
-Operating expenses in the accompanying Statements of Operations and Changes in Net Assets for the years ended September 30, 2023 and 2022 include \$57,268 and \$52,800, respectively, related to these benefits. \$11,903 and \$10,707, representing estimated incurred but unpaid medical and dental claims, are included in accounts payable and accrued expenses at September 30, 2023 and 2022, respectively.
+Operating expenses in the accompanying Statements of Operations and Changes in Net Assets for the years ended September 30, 2024 and 2023 include \$66,184 and \$57,268, respectively, related to these benefits.
+At September 30, 2024, \$5,887 and \$11,903, respectively, in estimated incurred, but unpaid medical and dental claims are included in accounts payable and accrued expenses in the accompanying balance sheets.

-NOTE K--CONCENTRATIONS OF CREDIT RISK
+NOTE L--CONCENTRATIONS OF CREDIT RISK

-Financial instruments that potentially subject NGMC to concentrations of credit risk consist primarily of cash and cash equivalents, investments and assets limited as to use (Note D) and patient revenue and accounts receivable.
+Financial instruments that potentially subject NGMC to concentrations of credit risk consist primarily of cash and cash equivalents, investments and assets limited as to use (Note D), and patient revenue and accounts receivable.